alan-turing-institute/data-safe-haven/docs/DSG-user-documentation.md

 For each iteration of package updates, a new data science VM will be deployed into the Azure environment.

-User access credentials [UID] and [pw] remain the same; the IP address [IP] changes in a systematic way.
+User access credentials `[UID]` and `[pw]` remain the same; the IP address `[IP]` changes in a systematic way.

-Each package update increments the last IP block “160” by one.
-That is, the first VM’s address is 10.250.sth.160, the address of the first update is 10.250.sth.161, of the second update 10.250.sth.162, and so on.
+Each package update increments the last IP block `160` by one.
+That is, the first VM’s address is `10.250.sth.160`, the address of the first update is `10.250.sth.161`, of the second update `10.250.sth.162`, and so on.

 Apart from the change in IP address, the VM itself will behave the same.

 Local availability of a data copy file volume, usage of Gitlab, HackMD, etc will be unaffected by the VM update.

-To access an updated VM, use the “custom VM (desktop) app” instead of the “shared VM (desktop) app”.
+To access an updated VM, use the `custom VM (desktop) app` instead of the `shared VM (desktop) app`.
-This is exactly as in Section 4.4, with the onnly difference that in each log-in, you have to provide the updated VM’s [IP].
+This is exactly as in [Section 4.4](#section-44-using-the-data-analytics-virtual-machine), with the only difference that in each log-in, you have to provide the updated VM’s `[IP]`.
-Prior to initial use, you will also have to follow the first-time set-up instructions by SSH-ing in via the “custom VM (SSH) app” instead of the “shared VM (SH) app”, following instructions as in Section 4.3, with the onnly difference that in each log-in, you have to provide the updated VM’s [IP].
+Prior to initial use, you will also have to follow the first-time set-up instructions by SSH-ing in via the `custom VM (SSH) app` instead of the `shared VM (SH) app`, following instructions as in [Section 4.3](#section-43-first-time-set-up), with the only difference that in each log-in, you have to provide the updated VM's `[IP]`.

 Any local files that you have created in older VMs – e.g., analysis scripts, notes, derived data – will have to be manually transferred and are not automatically available in a newer VM.

 Three options to transfer files:
-* Use WinSCP for drag-and-drop file transfer, as in Section 4.7.
+* Use WinSCP for drag-and-drop file transfer, as in [Section 4.7](#section-47-accessing-the-data-and-exporting-figures).
 First transfer from the old [IP] to the Windows environment, then transfer from Windows environment to new [IP].
 * Use command line SCP for direct transfer from old [IP] to new [IP].
 The data science VMs are able to see each other in the network.
 * Push your partial work to Gitlab from a local git repository on the old VM, and the pull your work into a local git repository on the new VM.
 This is *not* recommended for figures or files above a size of 1MB as it will clutter Gitlab, please use only for code and other text files, or small figures/data.